 The artistic excellence and merit of the project

 Please provide as many details as possible at the time of the application.
 This information is shared confidentially with the advisory panel.
 Focus your responses to the following as they relate to the specific program(s) and activities that will be conducted with youths in the juvenile justice system that are part of this proposal and not the company’s educational programs overall.

 a.
 Describe, in detail, the content of each of the educational programming activities, such as theater games, improv, discussion, text work, etc.

 b.
-Explain how these activities will illuminate Shakespeare’s text for these youths.
+Explain how these activities will illuminate Shakespeare’s text and address his work in modern context.

 c.
 Describe where the programming will take place, how often (i.e. 2 days a week for 2 hours) and the frequency (i.e. number of weeks) of contact with this targeted population over a significant number of visits.

 a.
 Discuss your company’s mission and goals in relation to this educational programming and Shakespeare in American Communities: Juvenile Justice.